 Assuming you have just two slots and want to upgrade at a large margin, you can get rid of the old stick and occupy both slots with higher clock speed RAM.
 But keep in mind which RAM versions are supported by your motherboard.

-Thus, to clear your confusion, I will discuss how to inhibit the supported DDR edition, mainboard and RAM synchronization, and other topics to ease your decision-making.
+Thus, to clear up your confusion, I will discuss how to inhibit the supported DDR edition and other topics to ease your decision-making.

 How to Detect Supported DDR Edition for RAM